AARP Eye Center

 Ants may be the nation’s number one pest problem during summer, but they’re also active in the fall, bulking up to survive the winter months, when they go dormant.
 For people who live in places with year-round temperate weather, ants can become a chronic problem.

 Ants can enter a home through minuscule holes and cracks, looking for food or warm, moist areas to nest.
-To prevent ants, Su suggests removing crumbs from counters and floors, cleaning spills immediately, running garbage disposals frequently, and emptying your trash, recycling and compost bins regularly.
-Once you detect ants, experts recommend using sugar- or protein-based baits that typically contain a benign pesticide like boric acid.
-If you use over-the-counter repellents, target kitchen corners and make sure to wipe away any excess spray.
+To prevent ants, Su suggests removing crumbs from counters and floors, cleaning up spills immediately, running garbage disposals frequently and emptying trash, recycling and compost bins regularly.